Tiggles/Ezbob.github.io/assets/stories/intro.md

 ####About####
 Hi, and thanks for dropping by my site!
-I'm Anders Busch (also known as Ezbob); a computer scientist by education, and a curous programmer by nature.
+I'm Anders Busch (also known as Ezbob); a computer scientist by education, and a curious programmer by nature.